Inflation set to leap to new 40-year high after eye-watering energy bill hike

 For the average family, this would mean bills would reach around £2,500 per year, but households that used a lot of energy could pay more and people could reduce their bills by using less.

-Before the price cap support, the Bank of England had warned that inflation could surge to 13.3% in October, with estimations at the time that Ofgem’s price cap would skyrocket to around £3,450 without any Government help.
+Before the price cap support, the Bank of England had warned that inflation could surge to 13.3 per cent in October, with estimations at the time that Ofgem’s price cap would skyrocket to around £3,450 without any government help.

-While inflation at 10.7% is still eye-wateringly high, economists said there was hope this may be as bad as it gets – though it is unknown at this stage what support will be available after next April.
+While inflation at 10.7 per cent is still eye-wateringly high, economists said there was hope this may be as bad as it gets – though it is unknown at this stage what support will be available after next April.

 The support was announced under former prime minister Liz Truss, and was initially meant to last for two years.
 This was later reduced by Chancellor Jeremy Hunt to six months, after which it will be reviewed.